New Student Health Requirement

 International Students

-International students are required to complete a tuberculosis test at Nebraska Medicine–University Health Center and to show proof of two separate rubeola measles/MMR immunizations or a positive rubeola lab result.
-The immunization record typically can be obtained from your health care provider in your home country.
+All new international students are required to complete a tuberculosis test at Nebraska Medicine–University Health Center and to show proof of two separate rubeola measles/MMR immunizations or a positive rubeola lab result.
 It is strongly recommended students complete this requirement shortly after arriving at the university to begin classes.
-International students who do not complete the health requirement will have a hold placed on their account that will keep them from registering for classes the following semester.
+Students who do not complete the health requirement will have a hold placed on their account that will keep them from registering for classes the following semester.

 To complete the health requirement:

-- Get your NCard at the NCard office.
-You need your NCard at least one day prior to coming to the health center for your tuberculosis test.
+1. You need your NCard at least one day before coming to the health center for your tuberculosis test.

 To upload your immunization record, follow these steps: